herbstephens/Universal-TIME-Protocol/README.md

 marriageDAO enables two verified humans to get married on chain.
 In addition to providing 'Proof of Marriage', marriageDAO provides the operating environment for what is essentially is a two-person DAO: common treasury and multi-sig wallet, governance and on-chain history.

 ## Features
-- **Automated Marriage Proposal and Acceptance:**  Turning getting married into a few clicks.
+- **Automated Marriage Proposal and Acceptance:**  Turning getting married on-chain into a few clicks.
 - **Unique ENS:**  Sub-domain of marriagedao.eth created for every marriage and updated to registry.
-- **Joint Treasury Management:**  Easing the process of managing money in a joint account.
+- **Joint Treasury Management:**  Easing the process of managing money in a joint account with a multi-sig wallet.
 - **Smart Marriage Registry:**  Offchain registry of married World IDs, useful to dating apps eliminating 'false-singles'.
-- **Instant Divorce:**  Simplifying and reducing costs of the divorcing process - while helping to eliminating lawyers!
+- **One-click Divorce:**  Simplifying and reducing costs of the divorcing process.

 ## Technologies Used & Prizes Sought
 - **World:**  "Best Mini App" category.